 - Visit the computer motherboard manufacturer's support Web site, or contact the manufacturer of the computer motherboard to determine whether a BIOS update is available for the motherboard.

 - If you locate a BIOS update, examine the documentation, or contact the manufacturer to determine whether the update includes changes to resolve the power management problem.

 Note Sometimes the documentation may not include information about all the changes that the BIOS update includes.

-Use the manufacturer's recommended BIOS update tool to update the computer BIOS.
+- Use the manufacturer's recommended BIOS update tool to update the computer BIOS.

 Step 2: Examine the BIOS settingsIncorrect BIOS settings may cause startup problems or shutdown problems in Windows Vista.
 Examine the BIOS settings to determine whether the BIOS is configured correctly.
 For more information about the correct settings for the computer BIOS, contact the computer manufacturer.